2008 United States House of Representatives elections in Florida: District 8

+Predictions

 Results

 Alan Grayson defeated incumbent Ric Keller, receiving 52 percent of the vote.
 This was one of two pickups for the Democratic Party in Florida, along with District 24.
 The general election was heated, with "mudslinging" and attack ads by both sides on television and in mailers.
 The race gained considerable national attention.

 District 9

 Republican freshman incumbent Gus Michael Bilirakis faced several opponents in this race.
 Challengers included Democrat Bill Mitchell, independents Richard Emmons and John Kalimnios, and write-in candidate Andrew Pasayan.
 CQ Politics forecasted the race as 'Safe Republican'.